User management and SSO

 When you assign an account to multiple groups, the account inherits the combined permissions of all those groups.

 Depending on your deployment model (Dynatrace SaaS or Dynatrace Managed), you can do the following:

 Both models: Use an internal user database to manage users and groups with no external authentication.

 - Both models: Integrate Dynatrace with an SSO IdP (Single Sign-On Identity Provider) for the management of users and groups.

 You can integrate a Dynatrace SaaS deployment with SAML 2.0 as an SSO IdP.

 - You can integrate a Dynatrace Managed deployment with SAML 2.0 or OpenID as an SSO IdP.

 Dynatrace Managed only: Connect your Dynatrace Cluster to an external LDAP authentication server to import user groups or accounts that need access to your Dynatrace environment.
 With LDAP integration, all users are accessed from your external LDAP resource.
 You then assign group privileges and roles through LDAP.

-Open Account Management.
+Go to Account Management.
 If you have more than one account, select the account you want to manage.